open-minded adjective adjective: open-minded 1.willing to consider new ideas; unprejudiced. We all want to …

 (13,1g per 100g)

 Lentils are full of proteins and rich in important minerals like iron, magnesium and potassium.
 They are cholesterol free and low in fat and sodium.

-No matter which one you choose, the red, green or black lentils, they make a perfect choice from health and economical point of view.
-Lentils are cheap, easy to cook and can be stored long time, so you can always have them in your kitchen.
+No matter which one you choose, the red, green or black lentils, they make a perfect choice from health and economic point of view.
+Lentils are cheap, easy to cook and can be stored for a long time, so you can always have them in your kitchen.

 (9g per 100g)

 Black beans have been gaining in popularity over the years as a healthy side dish, but vegetarians and vegans have known just what a great source of protein they are for quite some time.

 Black beans are a great source of zinc and there is a strong bioavailability of zinc from black beans – meaning we can absorb these nutrients.
 While a larger portion of calories come from carbs, most of these carbs consist of “resistant starch”.
 Resistant starch is not easily digested and does not get broken down the same way as a regular starch, therefore it does not have the chance to turn into simple sugars.

 This avoidance of being turned into simple sugars means that your blood sugar and insulin do not spike; ranking black beans “low” on the glycemic index, which also makes you feel fuller longer.